blastbeng/rest-to-mopidy/README.md

 # rest-to-mopidy
-Simple selfhosted rest services to generate and save TTS Using google translate APIS and FakeYou APIS!
+Simple selfhosted rest services to generate and save TTS Using google translate APIS and FakeYou APIS and directly play them on Mopidy!